daviddechaux/Kingmaker/readme.md

 - Add link to the github
 - Add link to the deviant-art map creator's page
 - Save before quit
+- Auto-enable checkbox on add item of this type

 Maybe :